DOCA Accelerated UPF Reference Application Guide

 Flow Processing

-In the Accelerated UPF RAP, the journey of a data flow from the moment it receives its first packet to the point it gets accelerated involves several key steps.
+In the Accelerated UPF-RAP, the process from the moment the flow initiates by its first packet to the point it gets accelerated involves several key steps.
 Here’s a detailed description of this process:

-Initial Packet Reception: When the Accelerated UPF RAP receives the first packet of a flow, it triggers the initial processing phase.
-This involves identifying the flow and applying initial packet processing rules.
+Initial Packet Reception: When a new packet of a flow arrives it will be forwarded to the Accelerated UPF-RAP, then the application identifies the flow and applies initial packet processing rules.

-Hardware Acceleration: With the flow identified and classified the UPF accelerates intensive processing tasks to specialized hardware.
-This hardware acceleration significantly reduces the CPU load and enhances the overall performance of the UPF.
+Hardware Acceleration: With the flow identified and classified the UPF programs BlueField-3 to process this flow data plane.
+This hardware acceleration significantly reduces the CPU load and enhances the overall efficiency of the UPF.

-Tasks like GTP-U encapsulation/decapsulation, flow tagging, and packet forwarding are handled by the NIC, providing deterministic performance and scalability.
+Tasks like GTP-U encapsulation/decapsulation, flow tagging, QoS enforcement, and packet forwarding are handled by the NIC, providing deterministic performance and scalability.

+Accelerated Flows: Subsequent packets of that flow will be fully processed by Bluefiled-3 HW and forward to their destination without going through the host/UPF-RAP.

-Flow Removal: I f a flow remains inactive for the duration of its timer, DOCA triggers an aging event.
-The Accelerated UPF RAP then processes this event, removing the flow from its tables and freeing up the associated resources.
+Flow Removal: I f a flow remains inactive for the duration of its configured inactive time (e.g. 15 seconds).
+The Accelerated UPF-RAP then removes the flow from its tables and freeing up the associated resources.

 Test Environment and Setup